OData/WebApi/_posts/2015-04-28-03-04-custom-routing-convention.md

 ### Enable customized routing convention

-The following sample codes are used to enable the customized routing convention.
+The following sample codes are used to enable the customized routing convention:

 {% highlight csharp %}
 HttpConfiguration configuration = ......